 - The Board of Directors shall ensure Group’s agility to execute business operations and shall ensure sufficient deliberation time at Board of Directors’ meetings for important matters.
 Furthermore, to strengthen supervisory functions for general operations, excluding matters stipulated by the Companies Act, relevant laws, or the Articles of Incorporation, matters entrusted to the Board of Directors via a resolution by the General Meeting of Shareholders, and matters outlined above in paragraphs 2, 3 and 4 in this Article, the Board of Directors may defer matters related to operating decisions to Executive Directors and Executive Officers.
 The Board of Directors shall establish appropriate internal controls and a risk management system within the Group to ensure the practicality of the decision-making process for entrusted matters.

 Article 18 Directors’ role and responsibilities

-- Directors shall receive reports and explanations from the President and Representative Director or from other Directors as a member of the Board of Directors, and provide questions, instructions and advice, as necessary, as a way to participate in the Board’s decision-making and supervise the execution of business by other Directors and Executive Officers.
+- Directors shall receive reports and explanations from the President, Representative Director and CEO or from other Directors as a member of the Board of Directors, and provide questions, instructions and advice, as necessary, as a way to participate in the Board’s decision-making and supervise the execution of business by other Directors and Executive Officers.